How to get a personal loan

 Our Loans Eligibility Calculator and Credit Club mimic these criteria when they're working out your loan chances.
 Credit Club also drills in to your affordability for loans and gives you a score ranging from 'poor' to 'very good' based on this.

 • There's a catch to watch out for.
 Some loan firms give those with lesser credit histories a higher APR than the one they advertise.
-You could, say, apply for a 3.2% loan, be accepted, but be given a 6.9% APR.
+You could, say, apply for a 5.6% loan, be accepted, but be given a 10.9% APR.
 This is because advertised loan APRs are 'representative' – meaning only 51% of successful applicants have to get them.
-So up to 49% may end up with a more expensive loan than they applied for (if they get accepted at all).
+So up to 49% of those accepted may end up with a more expensive loan than they applied for.

 Some providers in our eligibility calculator will show the rate you're likely to get, though not all.
 We're working to get more that will though until then, sadly the only real way to find out whether you'll get the advertised rate is to apply.